Tor Halvor Bjørnstad

-Tor Halvor Bjørnstad (born 17 May 1978) is a retired Norwegian cross-country skier, biathlete and winter triathlete.
+Tor Halvor Bjørnstad is a retired Norwegian cross-country skier, biathlete and winter triathlete.

+Career

 He made his World Cup debut in March 2002 in Holmenkollen, with a 30th place in the 50 km race.
 In the same race in 2006 he finished 28th, and in the same race in 2008 he finished 27th.

-He formerly represented the sports club Bækkelagets SK, currently Tynset IF, while also residing in Tynset.
+He formerly represented the sports club Bækkelagets SK, Tynset IF, while also residing in Tynset.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).